 The plugin does three things:

-1. Collects all footnote definitions from the <section data-footnotes> at the bottom
+- Collects all footnote definitions from the

-3. Removes the original footnotes section
+<sup>) with inline sidenote markup - Removes the original footnotes section

 The rehype plugin